Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Enhanced RPF preconditioner

 \section{Enhanced RPF preconditioner}

-The bounding conditions \eqref{eq:limit_alpha_ill} often are not sufficient to guarantee an efficient RPF performance.
+The use of equations \eqref{eq:Khat_mod}-\eqref{eq:Ahat_mod} instead of \eqref{eq:Khat}-\eqref{eq:Ahat} often is not sufficient to guarantee the RPF efficiency.
 Especially for large time-step values, a degradation of the RPF performance can be observed.
-There are several reasons for this behaviour.
+There are several reasons for this behavior.
 First, the value of $\alpha_K$ and $\alpha_A$ can be quite far from the optimal value of $\alpha$, in particular for $\frac{\gamma}{t_c} \gg 1$.
 This can be heuristically noted by considering that $\alpha$ is proportional to $\sqrt{\gamma}$ (equation \eqref{eq:alpha_opt}), while $\alpha_K$ is constant and $\alpha_A$ varies linearly with $\gamma$ (equation \eqref{eq:limit_alpha_ill}).
 The separation between $\alpha_K$ and $\alpha$ is finite for $\gamma \rightarrow 0$, whereas for $\gamma \rightarrow \infty$ the separation between $\alpha_A$ and $\alpha$ grows to infinity.
 Hence, the larger the value of $\gamma$, the greater is the distance between the optimal $\alpha$ and $\alpha_A$.

 The impact of setting a bound to $\alpha$ on the overall quality of the RPF preconditioner can be investigated as follows.
 For the sake of generality, we use the notation:

 with:

 to denote the inner solves required by the RPF application (lines 3 and 8 of Algorithm \ref{alg:appRPF}).
 The following result holds.